 The story of SPAR in the early years is the story of Adriaan van Well, an innovative Dutch wholesaler with a clear vision for the future of SPAR.
 It was van Well’s belief that only through collaborative work could the independent sector survive and prosper in the face of increasing competition from multiple chains.

-The SPAR Brand celebrates its 90th anniversary in 2022, marking nine decades of progress with purpose.
+The SPAR Brand celebrated its 90th anniversary in 2022, marking nine decades of progress with purpose.

-2022 represents a momentous occasion for the global SPAR family as we celebrate the brand’s 90th anniversary.
-Starting with one market in 1932 in the Netherlands, we fast forward 90 years, to 48 markets in four regions, with over 13,500 stores serving 14 million customers every single day.
+Starting with one market in 1932 in the Netherlands, we fast forward 90 years, to 48 markets in four regions, with over 13,900 stores serving 14.7 million customers every single day.

 Driven by our purpose to be the local food store of choice, for 90 years, SPAR has been uplifting and growing communities around the world.
 And we will continue to be at the heart of the community for generations to come.